-- A. The complainant's rights and options, including options to avoid contact with the respondent, available resources to assist the complainant, and possible protective measures he or she can take; - B. Procedures to follow to preserve evidence of the alleged incident and seek medical treatment; - C. Who will receive a report of the complaint; - D. His or her right to file a criminal complaint; - E. A list of resources for obtaining protective, no contact, restraining, or similar orders, if applicable; - F. A list of existing on and off campus counseling, mental health, or other services for victims; - G. The procedures the university will follow when determining if discipline is appropriate; - H. Steps the university will take to ensure confidentiality and limits this may place on the university's ability to investigate and respond, as set forth above;
+- a.
+The complainant's rights and options, including options to avoid contact with the respondent, available resources to assist the complainant, and possible protective measures he or she can take; - b.
+Procedures to follow to preserve evidence of the alleged incident and seek medical treatment; - c.
+Who will receive a report of the complaint;

-- I. A list of options and resources available to assist the complainant regarding academic, living, transportation and working situations; and, - J. Information regarding the university's policy against retaliation and how the complainant should report retaliation or new incidents.
+- d.
+His or her right to file a criminal complaint and the ability to be assisted by campus authorities in notifying law enforcement authorities if the complainant wishes to do so; - e.
+A list of resources for obtaining protective, no contact, restraining, or similar orders, if applicable; - f.
+A list of existing on and off campus counseling, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other academic and housing services at the university and in the community; - g.
+The procedures the university will follow when determining if discipline is appropriate; - h.
+Steps the university will take to ensure confidentiality and limits this may place on the university's ability to investigate and respond, as set forth above; - A list of options and resources available to assist the complainant regarding academic, living, transportation and working situations, leave options, or other protective measures; and, - j.
+Information regarding the university's policy against retaliation and how the complainant should report retaliation or new incidents.